 Porter’s Five Forces Definition

 Porter’s 5 forces framework is used for strategic industry analysis.
 It was developed in 1979 by Michael Porter, Harvard Business School professor.
-Michael Porter’s five competitive forces can be used to examine and analyze the competitive structure of an industry by looking at 5 forces of competition that influence and shape profit potential.
+Michael Porter’s five forces of competition can be used to examine and analyze the competitive structure of an industry by looking at 5 forces of competition that influence and shape profit potential.
 Porter’s five forces of competition have become a central concept to business theory.

 Porter’s 5 forces industry analysis does more than look at a company’s direct competitors, it looks at multiple aspects of the industry’s competitive structure and economic environment, including the bargaining power of buyers, the bargaining power of suppliers, the threat of new entrants, and the threat of substitute products.
 The idea is to look at each of these factors and determine the degree to which they increase competition in the industry.
 If the forces are strong, they increase competition; if the forces are weak they decrease competition.
 Porter’s five forces definition can be utilized by any business and can be applied to any industry.